-- Even though it is not a life threatening disease, acne can have significant impact on a patient’s quality of life, including physical & psychological scars.
+- Even though it is not a life-threatening disease, acne can have significant impact on a patient’s quality of life, including physical and psychological scars.

 - Distribution, number, and severity of lesions (especially scarring) should influence the approach to acne treatment.